-Cholesterol credit trades high animal fat foods for those that lower your LDL.
+Cholesterol credit trades high animal-fat foods for those that lower our LDL.

-A carbon credit is a term used for a permit representing the right to emit one tonne of carbon dioxide.
+A "carbon credit" is a term used for a permit representing the right to emit one tonne of the oxide-gas.

 Shall we have some fun?
-Lets define a cholesterol credit as a term for a permit representing the right for you to enjoy some cholesterol rich food.
-A double thick milkshake, a T bone steak, egg and chips or a cheese burger, and a beer or two; for me a good dollop of butter on a new potato.
+Let's define a "cholesterol credit" as a term for a permit representing the right for you to enjoy some rich fatty food; a double thick milkshake, a T-bone steak or egg and chips perhaps.
+Or a cheese burger and beer or two might be more relevant to an adult male.
+For me it must include a good dollop of butter on a new potato.

 So, what are carbon credits?

-There are many companies that sell carbon credits to commercial and individual customers who are interested in lowering their carbon footprint on a voluntary basis.
-It's all about the clean development mechanism which has two goals:
+There are many companies that sell carbon credits to commercial and individual customers who are interested in lowering their C-footprint on a voluntary basis.
+It's all about the clean development mechanism which has two goals.

 Bear with me; I know this is probably boring but I'm just warming to my theme.
-If you want to be able to enjoy your red meat and butter, and eat it, then this is the page for you.
+If you want to be able to enjoy your red meat and butter, and eat it without Jiminy Cricket chirping, then this is the page for you.

-Just as certain countries, that shall remain nameless, which have refused to sign the Kyoto carbon emissions protocol, you can decline this cholesterol protocol.
+Just as certain countries that shall remain nameless have refused to sign the Kyoto carbon-emissions protocol, you can decline this cholesterol deal too.
 Many people do, and die ten or more years before their time.

 The Kyoto protocol is about saving the planet without inhibiting development.